accso/java9-jigsaw-examples/jigsaw-examples/example_maven-project/readme.md

 Dependencies have to be modelled both in the module-info and the pom!

+### Setup
+You might want to edit the Maven settings file `mvn_settings.xml` according to your needs (proxies, local repository path etc.)
+The file provided here is just a copy of the original file from Maven 3.5.2 distribution.

 ### Maven plugins
 - maven-compiler-plugin Version >= 3.6.1 is needed
 - Note that the JavaDoc generation shows an error for `modmain` (probably caused by [this Maven plugin bug](https://issues.apache.org/jira/browse/MJAVADOC-498))